 ‘Better living through chemistry’ was an optimistic slogan of the nineteen fifties.
 But is that how things really turned out?

-From the cities of the Arab East to Washington, D.C., from the neighborhoods of Southwest Detroit to the oil sands of Alberta, from the halls of the United States Congress to the boardrooms of the petrochemical industry to the community centers and modest meeting rooms in fence-line communities, Upstream shows the pain, the sickness and the violence that underpins the chemical economy and the love, courage and commitment of those fighting to mitigate the damage and create a better world.
+In Detroit, all their lives collide in ways that link them to events and people from as far away as the Arab East and the Alberta oil sands, and as close as the halls of the United States Congress and the chemical cities of Midland and Sarnia.
+From all these places, as well as from the boardrooms of the petrochemical industry and the community centers where activists meet in polluted, struggling, fence-line communities, Upstream tells the stories of the pain, sickness and violence that underpin the chemical economy and the love, courage and commitment of those fighting to mitigate the damage and create a better world.